Bira/octopus-carnival/_drafts/wir-mm-4e-specter.md

 or other equally depraved villain dies.
 Unlike a ghost, they don't retain any memory of their life, and aren't bound to a particular location.
-However, they're just as evil as they always were, and their new hatred of the living ensures they keep looking for new people to kill.
+However, they're just as evil as they always were, and their new hatred of the living ensures they keep looking for people to kill.

-Specters tend to cling to other equally malevolent undead, and will sometimes ally with a living being who is as evil and murderous as they are for as long as new victims keep coming.
+Specters tend to cling to other equally malevolent undead, and will sometimes ally with evil living beings if that would ensure a steady supply of victims.

 ## The Numbers

 Specters are Medium Shadow Humanoid with the Undead keyword.
-They have darkvision as well as both the **insubstantial** and **phasing** traits, meaning they take half damage from most sources and can pass through solid surfaces.
+They have darkvision as well as both the **insubstantial** and **phasing** traits.
+If you're using Monster Vault-era rules this means they take half damage from everything but force attacks, but when specters were published they took half damage from all sources.
 Their HP is a bit lower than their level would indicate, so being insubstantial doesn't make fights last that much longer.

 As undead, they're immune to disease and poison and have some degree of necrotic resistance and radiant vulnerability.
 They have no ground speed, but they fly,